MolSSI-Education/python-package-best-practices/_episodes/setup.md

 Next, you will need to set the name of the default branch git uses.
-The following command will set your default branch name to be "main"
+The following command will set your default branch name to be "main".

 ````{tab-set-code}